libxsmm/libxsmm/documentation/tensorflow.md

 * AVX-512/CORE/SKX: `--copt=-mfma --copt=-mavx512f --copt=-mavx512cd --copt=-mavx512bw --copt=-mavx512vl --copt=-mavx512dq`
 * AVX-512/MIC/KNL/KNM: `--copt=-mfma --copt=-mavx512f --copt=-mavx512cd --copt=-mavx512pf --copt=-mavx512er`

-**NOTE**: TensorFlow or specifically Eigen's packed math abstraction may assert an unmet condition in case of AVX-512, hence one should either (1)&#160;limit the code to Intel AVX2 instructions, or (2)&#160;supply `-c opt` which in turn implies `--copt=-DNDEBUG` and thereby **disables** the assertions (at own risk).
+**NOTE**: TensorFlow or specifically Eigen's packed math abstraction may assert an unmet condition in case of AVX-512.
+Therefore, one should either (1)&#160;limit the code to Intel AVX2 instructions, or (2)&#160;supply `-c opt` which implies `--copt=-DNDEBUG` and thereby **disables** the assertions (at own risk).
 As a side-note (this is often missed in AVX2 vs. AVX-512 comparisons), AVX2 code can utilize twice as many registers (32) on an AVX-512 capable system (if instructions are EVEX encoded, which is practically always the case).

-To finally build the TensorFlow (pip-)package ("wheel"), please invoke the following command (in the past the zip-stage ran into problems with Python wheels containing debug and thereby exceeding 2&#160;GB for the archive).
+To finally build the TensorFlow (pip-)package ("wheel"), please invoke the following command (in the past the zip-stage ran into problems with Python wheels containing debug code because of exceeding 2&#160;GB for the size of the wheel).

 ```bash
 bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg